PowerMops/powermops-site/src/routes/pmops/Classes-3.md

 will have been set up with the parameters obtained by SFGetFile.

 StdPut: is used when you need to get a name from the user for a Save.
-You need to provide two strings&mdash;the first is a prompt, such as &ldquo;Save file as:&rdquo;, and the second is the default filename that will appear within the text edit item of the dialog.
+You need to provide two strings---the first is a prompt, such as "Save file as:", and the second is the default filename that will appear within the text edit item of the dialog.
 The user is free to edit the text, and the method will return if the user hits Save, Cancel or the Return key.
 Again, a boolean is returned and if it is true, your